Home / publications / briefings /

 Return to top

 The demographic profile of Afghans varies based on the resettlement scheme and pathway through which they arrived in the UK.
-Generally, adults coming under the ARAP and ACRS programmes are gender-balanced, and almost half of the arrivals are children, which indicates these programmes were oriented towards families.
+Generally, adults coming under the ARAP, ARR, and ACRS programmes are gender-balanced, and almost half of the arrivals are children – indicating these programmes were oriented towards families.
 The profile of people resettled under the Afghan routes since their creation is similar to other resettlement schemes in the same period (Figure 8).

 One exception is ACRS Pathway 2, which targets vulnerable Afghans identified by the UNHCR, where a majority of adult beneficiaries were women.
 This is likely related to the “women and girls at risk” category used by the UNHCR as a selection criterion for this pathway (see Understanding the Policy).

 The profile of resettled Afghans contrasts with that of Afghans granted asylum, among whom a majority in the period analysed were adult men.
 This trend, observed across other nationalities, is related to the tendency of men to migrate first, often through dangerous and unauthorised routes, and later apply to bring their families on refugee family reunion visas after they have been granted asylum.
-Between Q2 2021 to Q2 2024, 94% of all Afghans granted refugee family reunion were women and children (Figure 8).
+Between Q2 2021 to Q2 2025, 96% of all Afghans granted refugee family reunion were women and children (Figure 8).
+The refugee family reunion route was suspended in September 2025, and was due to be replaced with a more restrictive route in 2026.

 Figure 8